dovecot/documentation/docs/core/plugins/quota.md

 useful to allow user to actually unambiguously become over quota instead of fail some of the last larger mails and pass through some smaller mails.
-Of course the last mail shouldn't be allowed to bring the user hugely over quota, so by default this limit is 10% of the user's quota limit.
+Of course the last mail shouldn't be allowed to bring the user hugely over quota, so by default this limit is 10 MB.

 To change the quota grace, use:

 ```[dovecot.conf]
-plugin {
-  # allow user to become max 10% over quota
-  quota_storage_grace = 10%%
 # allow user to become max 50 MB over quota
 quota_storage_grace = 50 M
 }
 ```